kiwanami/emacs-deferred/README.markdown

       * args: command arguments (variable length)
    * Return
       * a deferred object
    * Execute a command asynchronously.
-These functions are wrappers of 'start-process' and 'start-process-shell-command'.
+These functions are wrappers of `start-process` and `start-process-shell-command`.
    * The subsequent deferred task receives the stdout from the command as a string.

 * deferred:process-buffer (command args...) / deferred:process-shell-buffer (command args...)